-We hope that all of your queries were catered in this article, in case you are still confused about the writing process or need professional help with your research reach out to us.
+We hope that all of your queries were catered to in this blog, in case you are still confused about the writing process or need professional help with your research, reach out to us.
 5StarEssays is a specialized writing service that offers quality academic papers and writing assistance to students.

 Get in touch with our customer support representative and place your order today!

 How long is a literature review?

 Typically, a literature review is between 2000 and 3000 words.
 But, its length depends on the scope of the work and the number of studies and research you have studied for your paper.

 How many sources should a literature review have?